LDemetrios/Typst4k/README.md

 You may handle the errors yourself or use `.orElseThrow()` to get the result.

 Besides that, you'll need [the customized version of Typst compiler](https://github.com/LDemetrios/typst-less-dynamic-values) to make queries.
-`compile` requests work fine with standard one.
-It is already PRed to Typst.
+(`compile` etc. requests work fine with standard one) It is already PRed to Typst (https://github.com/typst/typst/pull/4466).
 If the authors approve this PR, it will be possible to run queries with the official version of the compiler.
 If they reject it, I’ll have to write a parser for the current serialization form, which I wouldn’t want to do.